-TOPICS IN STATISTICS 589
+TOPICS IN STATISTICS 5.99

-(Way be repeated for a total of six credits) Prerequisite: permission.
+(May be repeated for a total of six credits) Prerequisite: permission.
 Selected topics in advanced statistics, including quality control, reliability, sampling techniques, decision theory, advanced inference, stochastic processes and others

-591 WORKSHOP IN STATISTICS
+WORKSHOP IN STATISTICS 591

-Nay be repeated with change of topic) Group studies of special topics in statistics.
+(May be repeated with change of topic) Group studies of special topics in statistics.
 May not be used to meet undergraduate or graduate major requirements in mathematics and statistics.
 May be used for elective credit only.

-595 STATISTICAL CONSULTING
+STATISTICAL CONSULTING 595

-1-3 credits Prerequisite: 480/580 or permission.
+Prerequisite: 480/580 or permission.
 Students will be assigned to work with an instructor on current projects in the Center for Statistical Consulting.
-May be repeated for a total of 4 cred-its; however, only 2 credits will count toward major requirements.
+May be repeated for a total of 4 credits; however, only 2 credits will count toward major requirements.
 Does not count for elective credit for math science department majors.

-650 ADVANCED PROBABILITY AND STOCHASTIC PROCESSES
+ADVANCED PROBABILITY AND STOCHASTIC PROCESSES 650

-Prerequisite: 651 Random walk, distributions, unlimited sequence of trials, laws of large num-bers, convolutions, branching processes, renewal theory.
-Markov chains, time-dependent stochastic processes
+Prerequisite: 651 Random walk, distributions, unlimited sequence of trials, laws of large num-bers, convolutions, branching processes, renewal theory, Markov chains, time-dependent stochastic processes